 - Specialty vinyl: Specialty vinyl options range from color shift vinyl to camouflage.
 Carbon fiber materials are also sometimes available.

 The Benefits of Choosing Fleet Wraps for Vehicles

-- Reach more customers: Whether they drive themselves, take a taxi or Uber or ride the bus, people spend a lot of time in traffic.
-The average commuter spends about 42 hours per year in traffic.
+- Reach more customers: The average commuter spends about 42 hours per year in traffic.
 That’s plenty of time for someone to notice the printed vehicle sitting in the lane next to them or the wrapped truck a few vehicles over.
 Not only that, but vehicle wraps have the ability to reach 95 percent of the population, and they can reach even more people when they’re paired with another form of advertising.
 The OAAA found that outdoor ads such as vehicle wraps can increase the reach of a mobile ad campaign by more than 300 percent and the reach of a TV ad campaign by 18 percent.